 In describing this behavior to your friends — or searching the internet — you may hear people call it psychological abuse.
 But does this mean you’re in an abusive relationship and it’s time to get out?

 Why we blame others

-Just like shifting blame onto others is easier to swallow than accepting your own (often overwhelming) faults, it’s easy to cast ourselves in the role of the victim.
-Once we’ve accepted the role, both parties learn to play their part like it’s second nature.
+It’s easier to blame someone else than it is to accept our own (often overwhelming) faults.
+It’s also easier to cast ourselves in the role of the victim when faced with a blame shifter.
+Once we’ve accepted that role, both parties learn to play their part like it’s second nature.

-Before we write off a blame shifter as incurably abusive and ill-intentioned, it’s worth a closer look.
+Before we write off a blame shifter as incurably abusive and ill-intentioned, we should take a closer look.
 The ability to see a situation from multiple angles and experience emotions without being blinded by them is a marker of strength.
 We can assert and protect ourselves in ways other than walking out the door.

 As we seek that steady foundation, we need to remember why people people tend to mistreat others.
 As a child, I remember my mother telling me bullies picked on me because they felt badly about themselves.

 Bullies of all ages use others to shift focus away from their own hurts.
 In his book Healing ADD from the Inside Out, Dr. Daniel Amen writes, “people who ruin their own lives have a strong tendency to blame other people when things go wrong.”
-Consider the pain, humiliation, and self-loathing weighing on the hearts of so many ADHD adults and it’s easy to see blame shifting and other emotionally abusive behaviors as the path of least resistance.
+Consider the pain, humiliation, and self-loathing weighing on the hearts of so many ADHD adults.
+It’s easy to see how blame shifting and other emotionally abusive behaviors become the path of least resistance.

-Accepting even a minor failure — like forgetting to take the meat out of the freezer — can feel like too much to bear if your self-image has already been decimated by ADHD.
-Allowing ourselves to own that one misstep threatens to open the floodgates, confirming our worst fears about ourselves and reinforcing our most damaging self-criticisms.
+Accepting even a minor failure — like forgetting to take the meat out of the freezer — can feel like too much to bear if ADHD has already decimated your self-image.
+Allow yourself to own that one misstep and you open the floodgates, confirming your worst fears about yourself and reinforcing your most damaging self-criticisms.